sktime/skbase/docs/source/user_documentation/user_guide.rst

     Overview
     ^^^^^^^^

-    Get an overview of ``baseobject's`` interfaces and design patterns.
+    Get an overview of ``baseobject``'s interfaces and design patterns.

     +++